-Lecture contact hours (including seminars, discussions) No. Topic Full-time studies Part-time studies Part-time studies with e- learning elements 1.
+Lecture cont ecture contact hours (including seminars, discussions) No. Topic Full-time studies Part-time studies Part-time studies with e- learning elements 1.
 The concept of creativity and innovation and the practical aspects strengthening the competitiveness the company 4 2 1 2.
 My and the team's role in the formation and development of innovation as a process in a company 6 3 1

-Lecture contact hours (including seminars, discussions) No. Topic Full-time studies Part-time studies Part-time studies with e- learning elements 3.
+Lecture cont Lecture contact hours (including seminars, discussions) No. Topic Full-time studies Part-time studies Part-time studies with e- learning elements 3.
 Interdisciplinary collaboration for the future solution development and positioning 4 2 1 4.
 The practical aspects of new product development and commercialization 4 2 2 5.
 Innovation culture building in a company 4 1 1 6.
 Innovation support tools and structures in Latvia 4 2 1 7.
 Creative features of the modern, low-budget marketing 6 3 1 8.
 Practical aspects of the protection of business ideas 6 3 1 9.
 Business model as a modern and effective planning tool 6 3 2 10.
-Social entrepreneurship as a viable business model in Latvian regions 4 3 1 Total: 48 24 12 ndependent work description: Study form Type of independent work Form of control Innovation process, its formation Group work presentations, 2.
-Innovation processes in the country and in a company discussion, test - a 10-minute quiz, Full-time 3.
-Available innovation support tools in Latvia an essay, a special-format studies 4.
-Social entrepreneurship presentation, exam studies Independently read sources 1, 2, 3 and 5 from the mandatory list of sources and to prepare a report on the discussion of innovation as a process and an innovation support offer 1.
-Innovation process, its formation Group work presentations, 2.
-Innovation processes in the country and in a company discussion, test - a 10-minute quiz, Part-time 3.
-Available innovation support tools in Latvia an essay, a special-format studies 4.
-Social entrepreneurship presentation, exam Studies Independently read sources 1, 2, 3 and 5 from the mandatory list of sources and to prepare a report on the discussion of innovation as a process and an innovation support offer 1.
-Innovation process, its formation Essay, independent work, exam Part-time 2.
-Innovation processes in the country and in a company studies with 3.
-Available innovation support tools in Latvia e-learning 4.
-Social entrepreneurship elements Independently read sources 1, 2, 3 and 5 from the mandatory list of sources and to prepare a report on the discussion of innovation as a process and an innovation support offer
+Social entrepreneurship as a viable business model in Latvian regions 4 3 1 Total: 48 24 12

+Independent work description: Study form Type of independent work Form of control Full-time studies Innovation process, its formation Innovation processes in the country and in a company Available innovation support tools in Latvia Social entrepreneurship Independently read sources 1, 2, 3 and 5 from the mandatory list of sources and to prepare a report on the discussion of innovation as a process and an innovation support offer Group work presentations, discussion, test - a 10-minute quiz, an essay, a special-format presentation, exam Part-time studies 1.
+Innovation process, its formation 2.
+Innovation processes in the country and in a company 3.
+Available innovation support tools in Latvia 4.
+Social entrepreneurship Independently read sources 1, 2, 3 and 5 from the mandatory list of sources and to prepare a report on the discussion of innovation as a process and an innovation support offer Group work presentations, discussion, test - a 10-minute quiz, an essay, a special-format presentation, exam Part-time studies with e-learning elements Innovation process, its formation Innovation processes in the country and in a company Available innovation support tools in Latvia Social entrepreneurship Independently read sources 1, 2, 3 and 5 from the mandatory list of sources and to prepare a report on the discussion of innovation as a process and an innovation support offer Essay, independent work, exam